posporus/HotBun/README.md

 ## Running the Example

-The example uses the oak as server framework.
+The example uses oak as a server framework.
 ```sh
 cd ./examples/oak
 # dev mode